 You’re a Rookie

 Try not to let all the details stress you out.
-Just focus on what’s really important: feeding — the baby and you!
-“I tell new moms to be realistic about what they’ll accomplish when they arrive home with their new baby,” says LaCoursiere.
+Just focus on what’s really important: feeding—both baby and you!
+“I tell new moms to be realistic about what they’ll accomplish when they arrive home with their new baby,” LaCoursiere says.
 “They have three basic tasks: Feed your baby, feed yourself and sometimes bathe one of you.”

 Breastfeeding Can Be Tough

 This may not be as easy as you think.
-If you’ve decided to breastfeed, there’s a lot of trouble that could arise — like baby not latching, painful feedings or lack of milk production.
-“Society makes it seem like breastfeeding is intuitive, but it’s actually more difficult,” says Deighan.
-If you’re having trouble, it’s important you get breastfeeding help as soon as possible to decrease your likelihood of long-term issues.
-Seek guidance from a lactation consultant, baby’s pediatrician and/or the hospital support center.
+If you’ve decided to breastfeed, there are a range of challenges that could arise—like baby not latching, painful feedings or lack of milk production.
+“Society makes it seem like breastfeeding is intuitive, but it’s actually more difficult,” Deighan says.
+If you’re having trouble, it’s important you get breastfeeding help as soon as possible to lower your likelihood of long-term issues.
+Seek guidance from a lactation consultant, baby’s pediatrician or the hospital support center.